balex89/sudoku-solver-frontend/README.md

 # Sudoku Solver Frontend

 An HTTP web application serving user interface specifically for [this Sudoku Solver tool](https://github.com/balex89/sudoku-solver) (maintained by [@balex89](https://github.com/balex89)).
+Solver service API v1 is used.

 Provides a user with a [Sudoku](https://en.wikipedia.org/wiki/Sudoku) grid to fill in, and a button to show the solution in place.
 Works with [basic puzzle rules](https://www.learn-sudoku.com/sudoku-rules.html).